BAYhomegoods/bay-website/index.md

 title: Home
 isHome: true
 layout: index

 ---

-# Real, beautiful plants right to your door
+# Homegoods from our house to you.